Demi Lovato has a message for people who say she ruined her career with critical Trump song: ‘I literally don’t care’

 Lovato sang the ballad live for the first time at the Billboard Music Awards, which aired Wednesday night on NBC without an audience and adhering to pandemic protocols.
 Right afterward, Lovato dropped the song’s music video; it ended with an image that read “VOTE.”
 (TMZ and Variety reported that Lovato’s Billboard performance was originally supposed to conclude with the same “VOTE” message on a big screen, but NBC changed course and ended on a close-up shot of the singer.)

 “Commander in chief, honestly, if I did the things you do I couldn’t sleep, seriously / Do you even know the truth?”
-Lovato sang onstage while playing a piano.
+Lovato sang onstage while playing piano.
 “We’re in a state of crisis, people are dying, while you line your pockets deep / Commander in chief, how does it feel to still be able to breathe?”

 She was clearly ready for the backlash, as musicians are often told to just “shut up and sing” if they express any opinion.
 When Lovato released the song on her Instagram account early Wednesday, she took a screenshot of one of the negative comments.
 It read in part, “I hope you realize this makes people that don’t have the same political views feel like they can’t listen to you anymore.
 We could care less what you post about politics but this song is going [too] far...I really hope this doesn’t ruin your career.”